data-integrations/wrangler/README.md

 | High (167 Directives) |     426      | 127,946,398 |  82,677,845,324 | 106,367.27 |
 | High (167 Directives) |     426      | 511,785,592 | 330,711,381,296 | 105,768.93 |

-## Byte Size and Time Duration Parsing
+## Byte Size and Time Duration Support

-The Wrangler library now supports parsing and aggregating byte size and time duration values.
-This allows you to work with values like "10KB", "1.5MB", "100ms", or "2s" directly in your recipes.
+The Wrangler library provides support for parsing and aggregating byte size and time duration values.
+This feature allows you to work with human-readable size and duration values directly in your recipes.

 ### Byte Size Units

+The following byte size units are supported:

 -   B: Bytes
 -   KB: Kilobytes (1024 bytes)